 - Verify that access permissions are correct.

-To centralize your company data, encourage team members to move shared folders that they own into a team folder.
+To centralize your organization's data, encourage team members to move shared folders that they own into a team folder.
 Any shared folder owner can move a shared folder that they own into the team folder.
-With this step, shared folder owners transfer ownership of files from themselves to the company.
+With this step, shared folder owners transfer ownership of files from themselves to the organization.